mrbll48/Horiseon-Challenge/README.md

 ![plot](./Assets/01-html-css-git-homework-demo.png)

 ## Usage
-Website has navigation bar at the top of the website.
-Each link takes you to a section of the website when clicked.
+Website has navigation bar at the top of the website; each link takes you to a section of the website when clicked.
+Website contains information about what services Horiseon provides.

-## Credits

 ## License
+MIT

 ---